Settlement Submitted Place Names

 A city in Iowa, named for the Sauk chief Keokuk.

-Kerak Castle (Settlement) Arabic
+Kerak (Settlement) Arabic

 A castle named after Al-karak, the city it is built in.